Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/02-prepare-vial-for-cultures.md

 Prepare your media as your protocol suggests.
 For example: in the our experiments, we typically showcase yeast grown in YPD broth.
 To create YPD broth, dissolve 50 grams YPD powder per 1 liter distilled water.

-Divide the mixture into the vials to the correct volume, and add the 15mm stir bar in the vial.

 ### 3. Sterilization

 #### Using heat

+Divide the mixture into the vials to the correct volume, and add the stir bar in the vial.

-The glassware vial, stirbar and vial cap that come with your Pioreactor are all fully autoclavable, and heat resistant up to 125℃.
+The glassware vial, stir bar and vial cap that come with your Pioreactor are all fully autoclavable, and heat resistant up to 125℃.
 The luer lock ends can be covered with tin foil, or attached to air filters, or neither.
 Since the volume in the vial is so little, the autoclave only needs to be at its maximum temperature for a very short duration.

 :::tip
 Don't have an autoclave?
 A kitchen pressure cooker works just as well.
 Still don't have that?
 You can use a stove top or hotplate: heat on a medium-low heat until boiling, and let boil for a few minutes.
 However, an autoclave or a pressure cooker is a more effective sterilizer.